 At annual gala dances, participants wear full evening dress.
 The event often consists of a three-course dinner, dancing and an after-party.
 The next morning a herring brunch is held, mainly to help abolish any headaches acquired the previous evening.

-Students have the opportunity to participate in a myriad of these events held by multiple smaller associations, student organisations and “student nations” (similar to fraternities and sororities in the US).
+Students have the opportunity to participate in a myriad of these events held by multiple smaller associations, student organisations and “student nations” (similar in some respects to fraternities and sororities in the US).
 Time and money form the only constraints.
 Some may even travel to similar galas abroad, most likely to the other Nordic countries or Estonia.

 From orienteering to singing